davidedc/Minimal-2D-Js-Software-Renderer/tests/browser-tests/performance-tests/adding-tests.md

 The properties should include:
 - `id`: A unique identifier for the test (used internally)
-- `swDrawFunction`: Reference to the software renderer implementation
-- `html5DrawFunction`: Reference to the HTML5 Canvas implementation
+- `drawFunction`: Reference to the implementation
 - `displayName`: Human-readable name that appears on the button
 - `description`: Longer description of what the test evaluates